MachineGnostics/machinegnostics.io/docs/divI.md

 - In the context of model evaluation, DivI is often used alongside other criteria such as Robust R-squared (RobR2) and the Geometric Mean of Multiplicative Fitting Errors (GMMFE) to provide a comprehensive assessment of model performance.

 ---

-## References

-- Kovanic P., Humber M.B (2015) *The Economics of Information - Mathematical Gnostics for Data Analysis*

----

-## License

-Machine Gnostic - Machine Gnostics Library
-Copyright (C) 2025  Machine Gnosticsg Team

-This work is licensed under the terms of the GNU General Public License version 3.0.

----